2 Principles of Data Visualization

 geom_col()

-What if we wanted to change the fill colors?
-For that, we use a new scale layer.
-To do this, I’ll use the scale_fill_viridis_c() function.
-The c at the end of the function name refers to the fact that the data is continuous, meaning it can take any numeric value:
+To change the fill colors, use a new scale layer with the scale_fill _viridis_c() function (the c at the end of the function name refers to the fact that the data is continuous, meaning it can take any numeric value):

 ggplot(